Music of the 1970s - Intimacy, Excess & Reinvention

 • Disco Community - Donna Summer and Chic building collective joy

-• The Future's Seeds - Patti Smith, Talking Heads, Kraftwerk stripping down to start again
+• The Future's Seeds - Patti Smith, DJ Kool Herc, Talking Heads, and Kraftwerk

 The Real Story